nert-nlp/cgel/README.md

 - `figures/`: figures for papers/posters and code for generating them
 - `scripts/`: one-off scripts that were used to clean/restructure data
 - `test/`: validation tests
-- `trees/`: input trees in LaTeX that were converted into CGEL PENMAN trees

 ## Tests